HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 • By seven to nine weeks, puppy is refining his physical skills and coordination, and can begin to be housetrained.
 Puppy has full use of senses.

-• By nine to twelve weeks, puppy is refining reactions, developing social skills with littermates (appropriate interactions), and exploring the environment and objects.
+• By nine to twelve weeks, puppy is refining reactions, developing social skills with other dogs (appropriate interactions), and exploring the environment and objects.
 Puppy begins to focus on people; this is a good time to begin training.
+You can begin teaching simple commands like: come, sit, stay, down, etc. Leash training can begin.

 Three to Six Months: Ranking Period